process-project/datanet/web/src/main/webapp/tutorial/tutorial_en.md

     accesses the remote DataNet repository to store or retrieve relevant data.
 The first snippet is used to distribute repository
     URL among other snippets.

+6. Update your repository location inside first code snippet

-6. Execute individual code snippets starting from the first one and observe the data table in the repository view for each of the entities (you can refresh the view by refreshing the whole page).
+7. Execute individual code snippets starting from the first one and observe the data table in the repository view for each of the entities (you can refresh the view by refreshing the whole page).
 The data table should be filled in with data.
 The final movie can be downloaded from the *Result* entity table.